fbpx

 Donate

-Lung cancer risk factors, causes and facts
+Lung cancer causes

-If you have lungs, you can get lung cancer.
-By knowing the common causes of lung cancer and taking steps to avoid or address them can help reduce your risk of getting the disease.
+There are many different causes of lung cancer.
+By knowing the common causes of lung cancer and taking steps to avoid or address them, you can reduce your risk of getting the disease.

 Causes of lung cancer